dikortis/LetsTalkETC/Episodes/Episode_11.md

-very easily checkable proof like the jigsaw puzzle when I give a proof of useful work to be solved when someone solves it it's much more like a jigsaw puzzle than an arbitrary answer oh yeah it's five trust me it's something that like oh great that's a solution I believe you because I can see right there that's the correct solution yeah yeah sorry
+very easily checkable proof like the jigsaw puzzle when I give a proof of useful work to be solved when someone solves it's much more like a jigsaw puzzle than an arbitrary answer oh yeah it's five trust me it's something that like great that's a solution I believe you because I can see right there that's the correct solution

 **Christian Seberino:**
- yeah so it's
+ yes so it's
 exciting the times that we're living in is all this innovation people are trying different things in the blockchain space